Chapter2 Miscellaneous Math

 $0 < \gamma < 1$

-if one of the coordinates is zero and the other two are between zero and one, then you are on an edge, If two of the coordinate are zeor, then the other is one, and you are at a vertex
+if one of the coordinates is zero and the other two are between zero and one, then you are on an edge, If two of the coordinate are zeor, then the other is one, and you are at a vertexhow to compute?

 $\begin{bmatrix} x_b-x_a&x_c-x_a \ y_b-y_a&y_c-y_a\end{bmatrix} \begin{bmatrix}\beta\\gamma\end{bmatrix}=\begin{bmatrix}x_p-x_a \ y_p-ya\end{bmatrix}$